HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking installed package size ...
+*   checking package dependencies ...
 NOTE
     ```
-      installed size is  8.2Mb
-      sub-directories of 1Mb or more:
-        doc    2.5Mb
-        libs   5.3Mb
+    Package suggested but not available for checking: ‘spdep’
     ```

 # DeepBlueR